skdreier/religion_lgbtq/README.md

 Replication material for "African, Religious, and Tolerant?
 How Religious Diversity Shapes Attitudes Towards Sexual Minorities in Africa" (article under review)

 ## Authors
-Sarah Dreier, James Long, and Stephen Winkler.
+Sarah Dreier, James Long, and Stephen Winkler (authorship listed alphabetically)

 ## Afrobarometer Data
 We use the merged Afrobarometer Round 6 data, which is publicly available at: http://afrobarometer.org/data/merged-data.
 Follow the source R scripts (below) to download directly from the Afrobarometer website.